 Interstellar is set in the not so distant dystopian future where humanity is destined to doom.
 Earth’s habitable environment, little by little deteriorating, oxygen steadily turning into dust and food crops perishing.
 Feminism en-route to overthrow Patriarchy, it’s all very grim.

 Children for the most part in Interstellar’s plot are only allowed to study farming .
 As luxury subjects like liberal arts won’t be saving the human race from extinction.
 So, ex NASA pilot turned farmer, Cooper (Matthew McConaughey), looks to farming to provide for his family.
 The funny coincidence is Matt Damon farmed shit on Mars like the whole film.
 Literally, with his own shit.

 The alluded aliens in Interstellar are suggested from the get-go.
 Matt McCon, told straight up *Michael Caine voice* ‘”they” placed a wormhole for us to travel through’.
 ‘Alright, alright al… wait

-Interstellar’s speculations on ‘ghosts’ and aliens are suggested from the ethos of NASA, disarming any kind of dawkinite thinking while adding an authoritative edge to the narrative.
+Interstellar’s speculations on ‘ghosts’ and aliens were suggested from the ethos of NASA, disarming any kind of dawkinite thinking while adding an authoritative edge to the narrative.
 Seriously if NASA drops a press con tmr saying ‘Sorry folks, ghosts actually exist and aliens from planet Nibiru about to touch down this December’… What would we collectively do?

 Now, with the low down on Interstellar.
 The Martian is basically a dramatised documentary film.
 A Mars edition of Man vs Wild crossover with BBC botany, with special guest narrator, Good Will Hunting.